AlexandreGuirado/Streamlit-DataApp-Covid-19/README.md

 # Streamlit-DataApp-Covid-19

 This is a covid 19 dataset project updated daily.
-Here I am using Streamlit to make a Data App on localhost.
+In this case we are using Streamlit to make a Data App on localhost.

 To start the project, a good option is to use google colab, just click on the icon when opening.